CrazyDevOpenSource/.github/profile/README.md

 ## 📚 Projects
 We are in the process of developing exciting projects that you can explore and contribute to:

-- **[Blog-app](https://github.com/CrazyDevOpenSource/blog-app)**: A multiservice node js with React as frontend project to learn and adapt best practices when it comes to async applications.

 ## 🤝 Contributing
 I welcome contributions from anyone interested in joining this journey!
 To get started:
 1. **Check out our [Contribution Guidelines](https://opensource.guide/how-to-contribute/)** for detailed information on how to contribute.